jzwolak/retroact/README.md

 1. Retroact is not tied to Swing and was designed from the start to have a modular connection to the underlying toolkit.
    Therefore, it is easy to add support for other toolkits such as JavaFX, SWT, AWT, etc..
 2. Retroact plays nice with existing legacy application code.
-The whole point of this project was to allow me to move my working forward into modern programming practices without requiring my clients to pay for a complete rewrite of their existing applications.
+The whole point of this project was to allow me to move my work forward into modern programming practices without requiring my clients to pay for a complete rewrite of their existing applications.
 Hence it is named "Retro"-act.

 ## The Future